Code-Institute-Submissions/stream-one-project-5/README.md

 ## Responsive Design

-There is one breakpoint set which is activated when the page width exceeds 800px.
+There is one major breakpoint set which is activated when the page width exceeds 800px.
 This switches from a horizontal menu to a vertical menu and also changes the header and footer text from left to centre aligned.
 In order to prevent the site being stretched too wide, a maximum width of 1200px is set on the body.
 A media query is used to add left and right borders to the body should the width of the viewport exceed 1200px.

 On the Home Page, Flexbox is used to arrange the information boxes and a minimum width of 250 pixels is set to ensure that the boxes do not become too narrow.
 Should the page width be such that the boxes would drop below 250 pixels, the furthest box to the right will drop below the others.
 Flexbox is also used in the membership form to show the two fieldsets alongside each other in the desktop display.

 On the Upcoming Walks and Photo Galleries pages, the flex direction is initially set to column, in order to display two sections of content one above the other.
 In the desktop stylesheet, the direction is altered to row in order to show the two sections side by side.
+Links to switch content between the available months appear larger in the desktop view, while a media query is used to make them larger still on viewports wider than 1000 pixels.
+This is done to ensure a consistent layout of three rows containing two links each, while making best use of the available space on larger displays.

+The CSS for the default site layout (viewport maximum 800 pixels wide) is contained in one file, while the alternative styling for wider displays is contained in a separate file.

 ## JavaScript Functionality